zrlay/dj-braintree/docs/settings.rst

         }
     }

-.. note:: Stripe Plan creation
+.. note:: Braintree Plan creation

-    Not all properties listed in the plans above are used by Stripe - i.e 'description' and 'image', which are used to display the plans description and related image within specific templates.
+    Not all properties listed in the plans above are used by Braintree - i.e 'description' and 'image', which are used to display the plans description and related image within specific templates.

-    Although any arbitrary property you require can be added to each plan listed in DJ_STRIPE_PLANS, only specific properties are used by Stripe.
+    Although any arbitrary property you require can be added to each plan listed in DJ_STRIPE_PLANS, only specific properties are used by Braintree.
 The full list of required and optional arguments can be found here_.

 .. _here: https://stripe.com/docs/api/python#create_plan